openethereum/openethereum.github.io/FAQ-CLI,-Mining,-and-Networks.md

 - See [Morden and Ropsten Faucets](http://ethereum.stackexchange.com/q/84).
 - See [Kovan Faucets](https://github.com/kovan-testnet/faucet).

-## What do Parity command line output mean?
+## What does Parity's command line output mean?

 When running parity using the command line, a lot of information is displayed in the terminal.
 Here is a description of these logs.
 ### While syncing the full node